 Emergencies in Medicine

-This conference replaces the normal Noon Conference for the first month of residency to prepare residents for medical problems they may encounter in the ER.
+This conference replaces the normal Noon Conference for the first month of residency to prepare residents for emergent medical problems they may encounter.

 Billing & Coding

-Dedicated and intensive curriculum for PGY-2 residents on how to appropriately bill/code/document inpatient and outpatient encounters.
+Dedicated and intensive curriculum for PGY-2 residents on how to appropriately bill, code, and document inpatient and outpatient encounters.